oriuminc/jenkins-inception/README.md

 #### Stand-alone Chef Solo

-The first thing you'll want to do is edit the `domain` key in the `roles/config.yml`.
-This is where Jenkins will be served, either by pointing a DNS A-record at the server, or by adding a line like this to your `/etc/hosts` file.
+Most of the items are self-explanatory with the examples provider, but `domain` requires the setup of a DNS A-record using an external DNS provider.
+If this is not possible, you may also edit your `/etc/hosts` file, but GitHub service hook won't work out of the box.
 If you set the `domain` value in `config.yml` to be `ci.example.com`, this is what you would use in your `hosts` file:

-    # <SERVER_IP_ADDRESS> <JENKINS_URL> <JOB1_DOCROOT_URL> ...
-    123.123.123.123 ci.example.com build-int.ci.example.com
+    123.123.123.123 ci.example.com

-Jenkins will be available at `http://ci.example.com`, and the "build-int" Jenkins job docroot (the only one provided by default), will be served at `http://build-int.ci.example.com`.
-(If using an A-record, you'd likely want to create one for each of `ci.example.com` and `*.ci.example.com`, so any future job docroots would be served correctly.)
+Jenkins will be available at `http://ci.example.com` from your local machine.

 Assuming you have received credentials (root password and IP address) for a fresh server running Ubuntu Lucid, run the commands below, substituting